Ekwugha/whitelist-dApp/README.md

-It usesframeworks nad libraries like hardhat, ether.js, web3modal, Alchemy, nextjs and others...
+This gives early supporters access to a whitelist for my collection, so here I am creating a whitelist dapp for Crypto Devs NFT Collection

-A better readme file will be up soon but the code comprises of lots of comments which can give you basic understanding
+It uses frameworks and libraries like hardhat, ether.js, web3modal, Alchemy, nextjs and others...